jjd9/PythonPlaysSnake/README.md

 The best game I observed was a snake that reached a length 72 from the Actor Critic snake using an ANN.
 One major difficulty that I think deserves more thought is that once the snake exceeds a certain length, there are adversarial food placements that will always force the snake to eat itself.
 Perhaps after a sufficient amount of training, a CNN could develop a deep enough representation of the game state to somehow prevent this.

+It was also interesting to see the snake develop weird, walking-like patterns (as shown below).

 <img src="snake_gif.gif">